11 Livestock Guardian Dog Breeds (LGD): Info, Pictures, Facts & History

 Height: | 25 to 32 inches |

-You’ve probably heard of or even seen a Great Pyrenees.
-These massive dogs hail from the Pyrenees Mountains of France and Spain and are still used today to guard livestock of all sorts.
-Their thick, weather-proof coats allow them to stay outside in the elements in all conditions, and their gentle nature makes them a good fit for many different families.
+You’ve probably heard of or even seen the Great Pyrenees.
+These massive dogs hail from the Pyrenees Mountains of France and Spain and are still used today to guard livestock.
+Their thick, weather-proof coats allow them to stay outside in harsh conditions, and their gentle nature makes them a good fit for families.

-They have a very calm demeanor, which sets them apart from some other livestock guardian dogs.
-They’re also known for their thick, white coats, which helped them blend in with sheep.
+Great Pyrenees have a very calm demeanor, which sets them apart from other livestock guardian dogs.
+They’re also known for their thick, white coats, which help them blend in with sheep.

 3. Komondor